djsmacker01/Hailey-s-Hotel/readme.md

 - Learn more about the facilities available at Hailey's Hotel, including restaurants, spa services, business centers, and recreational options.
 - Have access to guest reviews and testimonials, validating the quality and service excellence of Hailey's Hotel.

+### Design of the Website

+The website has been divided into 5 different pages:

+#### Home Page
+The home page features an elegant and sophisticated design, with a hero slider showcasing the hotel's most impressive views and a prominent "Book Now" call-to-action button.
+The navigation menu is fixed at the top of the page to improve user experience and ensure easy navigation throughout the site.

+#### Rooms & Suites
+This page provides detailed information about the different accommodation options that the hotel offers.
+It includes descriptions, high-quality images, amenity lists, and pricing for each room type, allowing users to compare options and select the one that best suits their needs.

+#### Amenities
+The amenities page highlights all the facilities and services available at Hailey's Hotel, including restaurants, spa, fitness center, business services, and concierge assistance.
+Each amenity is presented with descriptive text and supporting images that convey the luxury experience guests can expect.

+#### Gallery
+The photo gallery page displays a curated selection of images from throughout the hotel property.
+The images are presented in a responsive grid layout and can be clicked to open in a lightbox viewer for a closer look.
+The page includes filtering options to help users find specific areas of interest (e.g., rooms, dining, exteriors).

+#### Contact & Booking
+The contact and booking page features an intuitive reservation form with fields for check-in/check-out dates, number of guests, room preferences, and special requests.
+The form includes validation to ensure all required information is provided correctly before submission.
+Additional contact information and a map showing the hotel's location are also included.

+### Fonts

+The following fonts have been used:

+- Playfair Display (for headings and accents)
+- Montserrat (for navigation and buttons)
+- Open Sans (for body text)

+### Colors

+- Primary: #0e4c92 (deep blue)
+- Secondary: #f7c331 (gold accent)
+- Tertiary: #2c3e50 (dark navy)
+- Footer Background: #1a2a3a
+- Header Background: #ffffff with transparent overlay
+- Active Navigation: #f7c331
+- Hover Effect in Buttons and Links: #f7c331

 ## Project Structure

 ```